haydengunraj/COVIDNet-CT/docs/train_eval_inference.md

 your local authorities for the latest advice on seeking medical assistance.**

 1. Download a model from the [pretrained models section](models.md)
-2. Locate models and CT image to be inferenced
+2. Locate models and CT image to be tested
 3. To run inference,
 ```
 python run_covidnet_ct.py infer \
-    --model_dir models/COVIDNet-CT-A \
+    --model_dir models/COVID-Net-CT-A \
     --meta_name model.meta \
     --ckpt_name model \
     --image_file assets/ex-covid-ct.png